 1. Find out everything you need to know about the graduation ceremony

-Different schools have different rules guiding their student behavior, so you need to find out the ground rules about giving speeches and what to avoid.
-Talk to a teacher or organizer beforehand, so you know how to tailor your speech.
+Different schools have different rules guiding student behavior, so you must find the ground rules about giving speeches and what to avoid.
+Talk to a teacher or organizer beforehand so you know how to tailor your speech.
 Ask if there are any specific rules you should follow or avoid.
 Also, find out what you’re expected to cover in your speech.

 You should also find out how much time you have, what jokes or quotes are inappropriate, and what kinds of speeches are allowed.
-A great way to avoid trouble is to go over your speech with a staff member before the ceremony.
+A great way to avoid trouble is to review your speech with a staff member before the ceremony.

 2. Choose a suitable topic

-The typical salutatorian speech already has a theme, but you can always add your own spin on it.
-You can decide to give a funny speech or a motivational speech, or both.
-Whatever you choose, you need good salutatorian speech ideas that tie it together, so it doesn’t look all jumbled up.
+The typical salutatorian speech already has a theme, but you can always add your spin.
+You can decide to give a funny speech, a motivational speech, or both.
+Whatever you choose, you need good salutatorian speech ideas that tie it together so it doesn’t look all jumbled up.
 Awesome salutatorian speeches tend to have a mix of different themes that blend well together.

 3. Study your audience

 The audience for salutatorian speeches is usually the parents, graduating students, and staff of the school.
-With that in mind, you need to study them beforehand so you can understand how to address them.
+With that in mind, you must study them beforehand to understand how to address them.
 How will they respond to your salutatorian speech ideas?
 Will they enjoy the salutatorian speech examples you have in mind?
 Answering these questions can help you understand how to deliver your speech.
 If you’re stumped, check out some salutatorian speech examples.

 5. Check out other salutatorian speech examples

 Looking up other salutatorian speech examples will give you an idea of what you’re expected to do.
-It is part of your research, and you can learn a lot of new things that way.
-You can also check out other speeches that aren’t necessarily salutatorian speeches to get a better idea of speechwriting.
+It is part of your research, and you can learn many new things.
+You can also check out other speeches that aren’t necessarily salutatorian to better understand speechwriting.

 6. Structure your speech

-The structure of your speech is the most important part of the speechmaking process.
-Awesome salutatorian speeches have a typical structure or outline that you need to follow – but we’ll get to that soon.
-First, you need to know the direction your speech will take and create your outline accordingly.
+The structure of your speech is the most important part of the speech-making process.
+Awesome salutatorian speeches have a typical structure or outline you must follow – but we’ll get to that soon.
+First, you need to know the direction of your speech and create your outline accordingly.

 Then, you need to assemble all the salutatorian speech ideas, quotes, and salutatorian speech jokes you have into a rough draft.
 This draft will be your first draft.
 It doesn’t have to be perfect because you will still edit it.
-Keep in mind that you will still do some major editing and leave room for improvement.
+Remember that you will still do major editing and leave room for improvement.

 7. Edit the speech until you get a final draft

 - Your speech needs to be short and straightforward.
-Take out any lengthy words and sentences and ensure that it fits into your required time
+Take out any lengthy words and sentences and ensure that they fit into your required time

 - Make sure you check for grammatical mistakes and spelling errors.
 You can use editing apps to help you out or get the help of an editor